m0raaswrld/Product-Trend-Intelligence/README_TEMPLATE.md

    - Total CLV: `$110.34M`
    - Average Order Value: `$905.62`

-   Indicates high customer purchasing power and strong monetization.
-Market should monetize customer loyalty by upselling and cross-selling to high CLV customers and consider loyalty programs or premium tiers.
+   **Indicates high customer purchasing power and strong monetization.
+Market should monetize customer loyalty by upselling and cross-selling to high CLV customers and consider loyalty programs or premium tiers.**

-    **Profitability Concerns**:
+   **Profitability Concerns** :
-   - Most customers have **flat profit margins (0.63%)**
+   - Most customers have flat profit margins (0.63%)
    - Overall monthly profit trends are negative despite high sales volumes.
-   - **Profit Margin % by Category**:
+    Profit Margin % by Category:

-      Accessories: `-1.6%`
+      - Accessories: `-1.6%`
-      Components: `-2.4%`
+      - Components: `-2.4%`
-      Bikes: `-2.6%`
+      - Bikes: `-2.6%`
-      Clothing: `-5.4%`
+      - Clothing: `-5.4%`
-   - High volume products (e.g. *Mountain-200 Black*) are **not profitable**
+   - High volume products (e.g. *Mountain-200 Black*) are not profitable
-   - Business is pursuing a **volume-over-margin strategy** that may not be sustainable.
+   - Business is pursuing a volume-over-margin strategy that may not be sustainable.
-   - **Overall Profitability**: Total Profit Margin: `-2.59%`
+   - Overall Profitability: Total Profit Margin: `-2.59%`

-   Indicates a need to conduct product-level profitability reviews, re-price and refine Product Portfolio by focusing on products with positive margins and discontinue chronically unprofitable SKUs.
+   **Indicates a need to conduct product-level profitability reviews, re-price and refine Product Portfolio by focusing on products with positive margins and discontinue chronically unprofitable SKUs.**

     **Regional Sales Performance**:
    - Top: Southwest USA, Canada